bonitoo-io/virtual-device/README.md

 ## Configuring a Generic Device Runner

-A configuration is defined in YAML.
-It needs to define the following artefact types.
+It needs to define the following types.

-   * `RunnerConfig` - which contains...
+   * `RunnerConfig` - the top level type which contains...
       * `ttl` - a definition in milliseconds of how long the device runner should run.
       * `broker` - a configuration for connecting to an MQTT5 broker (see below).
       * `items` - a list of items to be included in a sample.
 Item values will be generated randomly (see below).
       * `samples` - a list of samples bound to a topic and including a payload based on an internal item list (see below).
       * `devices` - a list of devices, which will generate the sample messages published to the MQTT5 broker (see below).
-   * `BrokerConfig` - defines how to connect to an MQTT5 broker.
+   * `broker` - defines how to connect to an MQTT5 broker.
 It contains...
       * `host` - name of the broker host.
 Defaults to `localhost`.
       * `port` - port to which the host is listening.
 Defaults to `1883`
       * `auth` - a configuration for simple authentication.
 To connect anonymously this property can be omitted, or the `username` can be left unset.
 It includes two fields.